jamesjharper/integra8/examples/README.md

 ```

 # Cascading Suite Failure Behavior
-`Suite` failures cascaded up to the root suite, causing execution of parent suites to abort as the failure bubbles up.
+`Suite` failures cascaded upwards to the root suite, causing execution of parent suites to abort as the failure bubbles up.
-Failure bubbling can be stopped with the use of `#[allow_fail]` decorator.
+Failure bubbling can be halted with the use of `#[allow_fail]` decorator.
 This will cause the failure to
 bubble as a warning and prevent further abortion to parent suites.

 ```rust